anthony-barret/dri/README.md

-First, the section `config` is composed of the parameter `directory` which is the name of the directory to save the images downloaded during the program execution and `limit` the maximum number of images to download by subreddits.
+First, the section `config` is composed of the parameter `directory` which is the name of the directory to save the images downloaded during the program execution, `limit` the maximum number of images to download by subreddits, `over_18` allows to filter NSFW contents.

 The section `subreddits` is simply a list of subreddits that you want to download the images from.